arjun3037/react-basics/notes/notes.md

 26. Parcel takes help from babel to transpiled JSX code.
 27. JSX code tranpiled to React.createElemnt by Babel and then React.createElement is rendered by ReactDOM to browser friendly code.
 28. Babel is javascript compiler.
-29. Babel transpiled from ES6 code to older browser compatible code.
+29. Babel also transpiled from ES6 code to older browser compatible code.
 30. Attribute in JSX is in camel case.
 31. IF JSX code written in two line then it should be enclosed with round bracket
 32. Everything is component in react